TheRealNin/MVGA/README.md

   * Armor bonus per shell when using carapace changed to 3.33 (from 6.66)
   * Biomass HP increase change to 6 (from 3)

-* Alien Pres Costs
-  * Starting Pres for aliens changed to 18 (from 12, so +6)
-  * Gorge tunnel costs 5 (from 3) (thus, 2Pres are still needed to connect the first tunnel)
-  * Gorge costs 10 Pres (from 8)
-  * Lerk  costs 24 Pres (from 21, so 6 Pres for first LF, like in vanilla)
-  * Fade  costs 43 Pres (from 37, so 25 Pres for first LF, like in vanilla)
-  * Onos  costs 68 Pres (from 62, so 50 Pres for first LF, like in vanilla)
+* NutrientMist: Nutrient mist no longer prevents buildings off infestation from taking damage, and can only be deployed on infestation.

 * Supply:
   * Aliens start with 100 supply.
 Second hive gives +50 supply.
 Third hive gives +50 supply.
   * Drifter: 15
   * Whip: 15
   * Shift, Shade, Crag: 10

-* Aura: Change aura to be a pulse instead of constant wall hack

-* Cysts: All cysts have 250 hp and take damage while disconnected

-* NutrientMist: Nutrient mist no longer prevents buildings off infestation from taking damage, and can only be deployed on infestation.

-* GorgeStructures: Cooldown between dropping structures increased to 1.2 seconds (was 1.0 seconds)

 ## **To do list**